clobrano/pynicom/README.md

             $PMTK530,0*28

-after sending the nmea message, pynicom will automaticalli issue 'serial_read' command.
+after sending the nmea message, pynicom will automaticalli issue `serial_read` command.
+You will stop reading using CTRL-C.